SebGonzalez/VideoChooser/README.md

 ## Video Chooser using JavaFX ##

 Javafx program use for create a video chooser.
-User have a choice between two video and select one of them
+Users have a choice between two videos and they can select one of them

 ### Usage